Okonomiyaki Recipe for BentoKatachiware Japanese Style Tableware

 - tenkasu tempura flakes

-Combine the flour, baking powder, egg and stock.
-Mix until smooth, whisking out any lumps without over mixing.
-Add the potato, season with a little salt and white pepper, cover and rest for at least 2 hrs.
+Combine the flour, baking powder, egg and stock and mix the ingredients until smooth by whisking out any lumps without over mixing.
+Add the potato and season with a little salt and white pepper, cover and rest the batter for at least 2 hours.

-While the mix is resting, combine the ingredients for the sauce, stirring until it’s smooth.
-Set aside.
+While the batter is resting, combine the ingredients for the sauce, stirring until it’s smooth and set aside.

-Remove the batter from the fridge and add the cabbage, spring onion, ginger, soy, mirin and chosen seafood.
+Remove the batter from the fridge and add all of the cabbage, spring onion, ginger, soy, mirin and chosen seafood.
 Stir to thoroughly coat the mix in the batter.

-Heat a thin layer of oil in a frying pan on a medium heat.
+Heat a thin layer of oil in a shallow frying pan on medium heat.
 Pour the mixture into the pan, keeping it as circular as possible.
-Fry for 3-5 mins.
-Use a palette knife to help you flip it over and cook for a further 3-5 mins, using a lid at intervals to trap the heat so it cooks through.
-Test to see if it’s ready by sticking a chopstick into the middle.
-If it comes out dry, it’s ready.
+Fry for three to five minutes.
+Use a palette knife to flip the pancake over and cook it for a further three to five minutes, using the pan lid at intervals to trap the heat so it cooks through.
+Test to see if the pancake is ready by sticking a chopstick into the middle.
+If it comes out dry, then it is ready.

 Handy Preparation Tips